chrisdevisser/toycpp-kt/doc/IB.md

 behavior of non-standard attributes, [dcl.attr.grammar] behavior of strstreambuf::setbuf, [depr.strstreambuf.virtuals]
-bits in a byte, [intro.memory] choice of larger or smaller value of floating-point-literal, [lex.fcon] code unit sequence for conditional-escape-sequence, [lex.string] code unit sequence for non-representable string-literal, [lex.string] concatenation of some types of string-literals, [lex.string] conversions between pointers and integers, [expr.reinterpret.cast] converting function pointer to object pointer and vice versa, [expr.reinterpret.cast] default configuration of a pool, [mem.res.pool.mem]
+bits in a byte, [intro.memory] code unit sequence for conditional-escape-sequence, [lex.string] code unit sequence for non-representable string-literal, [lex.string] conversions between pointers and integers, [expr.reinterpret.cast] converting function pointer to object pointer and vice versa, [expr.reinterpret.cast] default configuration of a pool, [mem.res.pool.mem]